open-socialism/open-socialism-site/open-socialism/index.md

 The tribal system dealt with this perfectly in that humans were living close to the brink so they had to work together.
 Helping one's tribe was helping oneself since the individual is entirely dependent on the tribe for survival.
 Being corrupt and hoarding food for example would result in an individual being ostracized so corruption was limited.
 As such self interested behavior was the kind that would also help the tribe as whole.

-This problem of having self interested behaviour also help the group is a core issue that any system including Communism needs to solve.
+This problem of having self interested behavior also help the group is a core issue that any system including Communism needs to solve.
 It is more important in Communism because if everyone works for the state those who run the state have an incredible amount of power.
 They have the power to rule over the entirety of society and them working for their own self interest is much more destructive.

-## Ok ok, so we should as a first step try and align self interest with the good of society
+## OK OK, so we should as a first step try and align self interest with the good of society

 Humans want to be selfish and get ahead.
 They want to be prestigious and to have more wealth than others.
-Ok no problem!
+OK no problem!

 Society will have different levels of leaders and those that get ahead should get more money and prestige.
 However, the difference in wealth between someone at the top of society should not be hugely different than a member at the bottom of society.
-It might be something like 5x as much, although this is a knob to be tuned.
+It might be something like 5 times as much, although this is a knob to be tuned.
 More evenly distributed wealth will mean (particularly when modern technology is factored in) that the 'lowest' members of society will have an abundance and so should be satisfied.

 With everyone striving for and being rewarded for providing value to society itself and not a private company this means self interest is very nicely aligned with the good of society.